02 Dec 6 Companies and Technologies Changing Home Care for the Better

 Technology and innovation continue to impact our lives at an unprecedented rate.
-While mobile devices, big data, analytics, the Internet of Things (IoT), and cloud-based services permit almost every age group to use technology for better health, possibly no generation is poised to benefit more than seniors.
+Mobile devices, big data, analytics, the Internet of Things (IoT), and cloud-based services permit almost every age group to use technology for better health.
+However, possibly no generation is poised to benefit more than seniors and older adults.

-That’s good news, considering people aged 65 and older — which accounted for about 49.2 million people or 15.7% of the population in 2016– will represent more than one-fifth of the country’s population by 2060, reaching 98 million people.
-While technology has greatly impacted all of our lives, many innovations are taking place to create disruption and advancement for both home care recipients along with the healthcare system as a whole.
+That’s good news, considering people aged 65 and older — which accounted for about 49.2 million people or 15.7% of the population in 2016– will represent more than one-fifth of the country’s population by 2060.
+In total, the number of seniors will surpass 98 million people by then.
+While technology has greatly impacted all of our lives, many innovations are taking place to create disruption and advancement.
+This is true for both senior home care recipients along with the home healthcare system as a whole.

-Below are 6 technologies and companies that are changing home care for the better.
+Below are 6 technologies and companies that are changing senior home care for the better.

-Ridesharing: Access to transportation remains a challenge for many older Americans, whether its meeting friends for coffee, running errands, or making it to medical appointments.
-Health systems are partnering more and more with rideshare companies such as Lyft and Uber to bridge the gap that exists for seniors and the disabled to make it easier to facilitate transportation.
+Access to transportation remains a challenge for many older Americans.
+Whether its meeting friends for coffee, running errands, or making it to medical appointments, transportation is a perennial concern for seniors at home.
+Health systems are partnering more and more with rideshare companies such as Lyft and Uber.
+Their goal is to bridge the gap that exists for seniors and the disabled to make it easier to facilitate transportation.

-There is the medical component which makes getting to doctor’s appointments easier, helping to overcome challenges for at-home seniors that need adequate medical access.
+There is the medical component which makes getting to doctor’s appointments easier.
+This helps to overcome challenges for at-home seniors that need adequate medical access.
 Difficulty with transportation is linked to as many as 30 percent of elders missing medical appointments.
 The second piece, not to be overlooked, is the socialization component.
 By making the community more accessible, on-demand rides can help reduce social isolation and increase quality of life.
-In most markets, both Lyft and Uber offer wheelchair accessible rides right through their apps, which are a boon to those with accessibility needs.
+In most markets, both Lyft and Uber offer wheelchair accessible rides.
+These can be ordered right through their own apps, which are a boon to those with accessibility needs and seniors.

 To demonstrate how seriously major companies are taking telemedicine, Humana teamed up with Doctor On Demand to offer a virtual primary care plan.
 Walmart has also been expanding its partnership with the company in order to offer telehealth services for its own employees.
 While telehealth initiatives have been a part of the discussion for years as an emerging technology, expect its adoption to increase as we see more and more major players integrating it into their platforms.

 Papa Pals are college students, many of whom are studying nursing, social work or hospitality.
 Before they are matched with seniors, Papa Pals undergo a background check and a motor vehicle records check and inspection.
 The company also asks them to complete a personality test.
-Parker describes the ideal Papa Pal as not only interested in working with seniors for career experience, but also outgoing, empathetic and patient.
+Parker describes the ideal Papa Pal as being interested in working with seniors for career experience.
+Plus, they should be outgoing, empathetic, and patient.

 Papa is continuing to expand as it gains access to funding.
-Papa as a service could be great for seniors who need some extra help or “pre-care,” or even as a supplement to current home care needs.
+The company’s service could be great for seniors who need some extra help or “pre-care.”
+They can even act as a supplement to current senior home care needs.
 Papa is working to expand its partnerships across platforms such as senior living centers as well.

-Wearable technology: Wearable technology has been worn by people for several years.
-They were frequently used by athletes and now more broadly as a way to measure steps taken, sleep patterns, or pulse rates.
+Wearable technology has been worn by people for several years.
+They were frequently used by athletes.
+Now, they’re more broadly used as a way to measure steps taken, sleep patterns, or pulse rates.
 As wearable technology improves, some health care providers believe that there is an emerging trend to expand the benefits of this technology, especially in a home care environment.

 Physicians depend on patients or their caregivers to provide health information during home care.
 For several reasons, this information is not always as precise as it could be.
 This could prevent the patient from getting optimal treatments.
-Wearable technology could help the physician get the clearest picture of their patients health even before they come into the office.
+Wearable technology could help the physician get the clearest picture of their senior patient’s health.
+This can be accomplished even before they come into the office.
 The patient also won’t have to try to track and remember all of the captured data as well.

 Wearable technologies also help the caregiver provide better support to the patient and would streamline physician communication as well.
 Fueling the trend towards wearables include devices that are getting smaller, more powerful, and even fashionable.
 Additionally, technology continues to improve and adoption is increasing across populations.

-Challenges that are present in wearable technologies include poor system integration across platforms (a perennial challenge facing just about all interfaces within the healthcare system).
-There is also a lack of medical guidance on best use of wearables, along with interpretation and benchmarking of an individual’s data, which can be particularly challenging for caregivers who may not have the medical training to adequately interpret the data.
+Challenges that are present in wearable technologies include poor system integration across platforms.
+This is a perennial challenge facing just about all interfaces within the healthcare system.
+There is also a lack of medical guidance on best use of wearables, along with interpretation and benchmarking of an individual’s data.
+As a result, it can be particularly challenging for caregivers who may not have the medical training to adequately interpret the data.

-Sensors: Smart homes and smart technology have an increasing presence across devices, appliances, and everyday items in people’s homes.
+Smart homes and smart technology have an increasing presence across devices, appliances, and everyday items in people’s homes.
 Low costs and the prevalence of goods that now contain sensors and chips are making the home more connected than ever.
-This technology has the power to give elders back their independence and increase measures of safety for seniors residing in their own home.
+This technology has the power to give elders back their independence.
+It can also increase measures of safety for seniors residing in their own home.

-GreatCall Healthcare is one such pioneer in the space (recently purchased by Best Buy), which sells mobile devices and support services to help older adults live independently.
+GreatCall Healthcare is one such pioneer in the space (recently purchased by Best Buy).
+They sell mobile devices and support services to help older adults live independently.
 They rely on capabilities such as predictive analytics for activities of daily living, fall detection technology, and one-touch access to care teams to facilitate independent living.
 Integrated abilities include medication management and remote monitoring through its smart devices.

-With sensors and smart technology, the sky’s the limit in what can be provided and integrated to create a connected and safer world for elders and the disabled in their pursuit of maintaining quality of life within their own homes.
+With sensors and smart technology, the sky’s the limit in what can be provided and integrated.
+The end creation can be a connected and safer world for elders and the disabled in their pursuit of maintaining quality of life within their own homes.